North West Development Agency to be abolished

 The process will begin in the summer, with the publishing of a white paper.

-The NWDA said there was "strong support" for economic development at a regional level.'Details unknown'
+The NWDA said there was "strong support" for economic development at a regional level.

 The agency's chief executive, Steven Broomhead, said: "Today's Budget outlines the government's commitment to drive forward economic development, which the Agency very much welcomes.